-2.5.
-Results
+2.5.Results

-The avalanche study shows that all options evaluated for combined hazard reduction and risk management for both the East and West Lynn Canal routes would achieve the North American standard residual AHI of less than or equal to 30 to 40.
-The hazard reduction and risk management options selected for both alignments would include elevated fills and bridges that reduce the avalanche hazard, and a standard risk management program requiring avalanche forecasting, explosives delivery, and preventive closures.
+The avalanche study shows that all the practical options for combined hazard reduction and risk management for both the East and West Lynn Canal routes would achieve the North American standard residual AHI of less than or equal to 30 to 40.
+The hazard reduction and risk management options selected for both alignments would include elevated fills and bridges that reduce the avalanche hazard, and a standard risk management program requiring avalanche forecasting, explosives delivery, including remote exploders, and preventive closures.
 The East Lynn Canal alignment would include snowsheds as well.